dvcoders/15fa-intro-web/README.md

 Through these connections your computer has connection to other computers.

 Some of these computers are called "servers".
 Servers are the backbone of the internet, they store content and "serve" them to users around the world.
-Servers need to more more powerful than the average computer in order to handle up hundreds or millions of requests.
+Servers need to more powerful than the average computer in order to handle up hundreds or millions of requests.

 ### What is a "client"?
 What is a "server"?